Skip to content

 Number

 The card number is the small piece text found at the bottom left or right of a card.
 It's used to identify a card within an expansion.
+Most of the time, the card number is unique within an expansion, although there are exceptions (special reprint expansions for example).
 Not all (but most) cards have a number.
-The card number must always include the right/denominator part (if available), e.g., 58/102.
+The card number always includes the right/denominator part (if available), e.g., 58/102.
 Card numbers don't always have a right part and can also be strictly text, e.g., ONE and AR7.
 The official Pokémon TCG checklists can be used as a reference.

 Sometimes, the small piece of text at the bottom of the card isn't a card number.
 A list of all values that are considered invalid card numbers can be found here.